consistent self-care matters

 After coaching 100s on their self-care, I can confidently say that I have never seen someone create a “perfect recipe” from day one.

-The constant reading, and perfecting, and conceptualizing keeps us limited to intellectual knowledge.
+The constant reading, perfecting, and conceptualizing keep us limited to intellectual knowledge.

 That’s not what people need more of.